 |Geographic Information Systems Technicians||9.3%||$90,270|

-Average salaries range from $47,000 to $93,000 for careers related to data processing.
+Average salaries range from $46,750 to $93,350 (25th to 75th percentile) for careers related to data processing.
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

-Amount of Education Required for Data Processing Major Jobs
+Amount of Education Required for Careers Related to Data Processing

 Some careers associated with data processing require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.